The Future

 in pre-planning

 The Divine Madness Oratorio, composed by Daniel Asia and based on the eponymous poetry book written by Paul Pines, is a testament to madness as a force which drives men to be creators.
 Such men lived on the razor's edge and pushed the boundaries of their minds, often self-destructing into the abyss of history.
 With an intense blend of classical, jazz, and avant-garde influences, Divine Madness is a demonstration of the chaos which gives birth to human innovation and creativity.
-Pine’s poems are expressions of this madness, as found in the figures around whom they are woven.
-These include the great American prophet of democracy Tom Paine, as well as Van Gogh, Einstein, Heisenberg, John Winthrop, Leonard Bernstein, Telemachus, Columbus, among many others.
+Pines' poems are expressions of this madness, as found in the figures around whom they are woven.
+These include Tom Paine, Van Gogh, Einstein, Heisenberg, John Winthrop, Leonard Bernstein, Telemachus, Columbus, among many others.

 Mirrors of the Cosmos: A Concerto for Shakuhachi and Orchestra